-List the tasks and include a planned start and end date for each.
+List the tasks you will undertake and include a planned start and end date for each.
 How you break your project into tasks is up to you, but each one should represent a broad area of work (e.g. "home visits", "Development of baseline information", "Installation of energy saving measures") rather than day-to-day detail.
-Seven lines are provided for tasks, use this as a guide for the maximum number of tasks, but if your project is large and complex you can add more lines.